NHC135/monte-carlo-method-for-stock-portfolio/README.md

 ---

 ## 🧮 **Mathematical Foundation**
-explanation and intuition can be found in the notion link https://www.notion.so/Monte-Carlo-Simulation-of-a-Stock-Portfolio-in-Python-27e7e74ba6a38099a5bad1cd8f7c045e?source=copy_link
+explanation and intuition can be found in the notion link, as well as the documentation https://www.notion.so/Monte-Carlo-Simulation-of-a-Stock-Portfolio-in-Python-27e7e74ba6a38099a5bad1cd8f7c045e?source=copy_link
 ---